-The state of the s • entropy of the state of the sta Proposed General Plan Policies that Reduce the Impact Significance after Mitigation 3.10-2.
+The state of the s e .
+Proposed General Plan Policies that Reduce the Impact Significance after Mitigation 3.10-2.
 Facilities developed under the proposed General Plan could emit hazardous emissions or The policy SN-I-18 listed under Impact 3.10-1 serve to reduce this impact to a less than significant level and thus is incorporated here by reference. handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school.
 3.10-3.
-New development under The policies summarized under Impact 3.10-1 serve to reduce this impact to a level that is less than significant and thus are LTS the proposed General Plan could incorporated here by reference. included on a list of hazardous materials sites compiled pursuant to government code section create a significant hazard to the brone of the distronment 3.10-4.
+New development under The policies summarized under Impact 3.10-1 serve to reduce this impact to a level that is less than significant and thus are LTS the proposed General Plan could incorporated here by reference. included on a list of hazardous materials sites compiled pursuant to government code section create a significant hazard to the public or the environment 3.10-4.
 Buildout of the proposed General Plan could impair The policies summarized under Impact 3.10-1 serve to reduce this impact to a level that is less than significant and thus are LTS incorporated here by reference.
 LTS implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan.
 3.10-5.
 Implementation of the proposed General Plan could increase the likelihood of people or SN-1-14 Continue the City's Weed Abatement Program administered by the Volunteer Fire Department to reduce fire hazards before the fire season.
-LTS structures being exposed to wildiand fires, including where SN-I-16 Utilize existing or new public awareness programs through the Volunteer Fire Department to highlight the dangers of open burning and how home owners can protect their properties from wildfres. wildlands are adjacent to urbanized areas or where residences are SN-I-17 Update news media and City residents on current wildfire threat levels during drought periods. intermixed with Wildiands.
-SN-1-27 Maintain Fire Department performance and response standards at Class 3 ISO rating or better, including and thus are incorporated here by reference.
+LTS structures being exposed to wildland fires, including where SN-1-16 Utilize existing or new public awareness programs through the Volunteer Fire Department to highlight the wildlands are adjacent to urbanized CAT T TT TT.
+I shaw we will and Clean more and another and to the shaw throat legisle divined during the portion of intermixed with wildlands. • SN-4-2/ Maintain the Department performance and response standards at Class 5 and rating or better, including and thus are incorporated here by reference.
 Additionally, policies SN-I-13 and SN-I-15 listed under Impact 3.3-5 serve to reduce this impact to a less than significant level